 2001: Morrow Home became Medicare Certified to provide short-term rehabilitation care.

 2004: Olive Branch Special Care opened to serve those with dementia.Later transitioned to BridgePath.

 2006: Morrow Home “Meals in Motion,” began.
 Weekday noon meals delivered to seniors in the Community.

-2007: Young at Heart Child Daycare Center opened its doors to accommodate families of employees as well as the community.
+2007: Young at Heart Child Childcare Center opened its doors to accommodate families of employees as well as the community.
 Morrow Home was blessed for 11 years with Young at Hearth Childcare Center on campus until November 2018.

 2009: Supporters of Morrow Home Auxiliary opens a resale shop in downtown Sparta called, “Mary Morrow’s Attic.”
 All proceeds are directed to the Home and to the needy in the community.

 2010: BridgePath-28 Advanced Assisted apartments with memory care was constructed to serve the frail elderly and the elderly with dementia.

 2012: Bev Meissner Rehab Wing opens in the nursing home to serve residents who need short term care before returning home.